JzHartmut/src_emC/README.md

 * The adaption to hardware access should be done by user by adequate wrapper routines, whereby the calculation time is not ineffective if inline keyword is used.
 * The language style and standards should be a intersection (subset) of all common possibilities, this subset is enough productive.
-Do not use special featuers which has not really a advantage.
+Do not use special featuers which has not really an advantage.
-* Use a ObjectOriented appoach!
+* Use an ObjectOriented approach!
 It is possible in C too.
 * Combine C and C++ in a well kind.
 Define pure data primary in C with typedef struct and integrate that via inheritance in C++ classes for C++ usage.
 * Keep core algorithm in C if it is conceivable that C is need for a target platform;